-As an illustration, consider the Rel-Agr prefix of class 7 esi- in (14).
-It consists of the linker a- in Lnk, an augment vowel in D, and subject agreement in T. Since the D head in RCs covaries with the class of the RC-internal subject, D and T have the exponents of class 7: i- and si-, respectively.
-The three morphemes, a+i+si, surface as esi- as a result of regular phonological processes (see below for details).
+As an illustration, consider the Rel-Agr prefix of class 7 esi- in (13).
+It consists of three overt morphemes: the linker a- in Lnk, an augment vowel in D, and subject agreement in T. Notably, the augment always covaries with the RC-internal subject (rather than the relative head).
+Thus, D and T both covary with class 7 in (13), and have the exponents i- and si-, respectively.
+The resulting sequence of morphemes a+i+si, surfaces as esi- due to regular phonological processes (see below for details).